grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the current working directory.
-2. Validates that `mode`, `rhost`, and `lhost` parameters are set.
+2. Validates that `mode`, `rhost`, and `lhost` parameters are assign.
 3. Constructs the command to run the `lazyatack.sh` script with the specified arguments.
 4. Executes the command.

 :param mode: The mode in which the attack should be run.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type mode: str
 :param target_ip: The IP address of the target.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type target_ip: str
 :param attacker_ip: The IP address of the attacker.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type attacker_ip: str

 :returns: None

 Manual execution:
-1. Ensure that `mode`, `rhost`, and `lhost` are set in `self.params`.
+1. Ensure that `mode`, `rhost`, and `lhost` are assign in `self.params`.
 2. Run the script `modules/lazyatack.sh` with the appropriate arguments.

 Dependencies:
 - `modules/lazyatack.sh` must be present in the `modules` directory and must be executable.

 Example:
-    To execute the attack with mode `scan`, target IP `192.168.1.100`, and attacker IP `192.168.1.1`, set:
+    To execute the attack with mode `scan`, target IP `192.168.1.100`, and attacker IP `192.168.1.1`, assign:
     `self.params["mode"] = "scan"`
     `self.params["rhost"] = "192.168.1.100"`
     `self.params["lhost"] = "192.168.1.1"`